perriera/for_interfaces/db/mysql/CPP.md

 		/usr/bin/mysql

 #### Test MySQL Connector/C++ (shared library linkage) support
-Now would be a good time to open your project with the VSC editor, (to do so tart VSC and go `File->Open Folder...` and navigate to `/home/dev/dev/x4`).
+Now would be a good time to open your project with the VSC editor:

+ - Start VSC and go `File->Open Folder...` and navigate to `/home/dev/dev/x4`

  - In your `CMakeLists.txt` you need to add **mysqlcppconn**: